O'Charley's: History

 In 2007, O'Charley's closed its Nashville commissary and distribution center, and began using Performance Food Group to distribute product to all of its locations.
 In 2013, O'Charley's launched "Free Pie Wednesday."
 Any dine-in customer ordering an entree on Wednesdays will receive a free slice of pie.
 In 2014 O'Charley's selected BOHAN Advertising as a marketing partner.

 In April 2019, O'Charley's closed a single location in Florida.
 Three months later, O'Charley's abruptly closed eight locations in Indiana and Georgia in June 2019.
 The company had 201 locations in 2018, down from 213 in 2016.
 2023, they closed the Bristol, VA location for good.
-In April 2023, the location in Augusta Exchange, Tennessee closed suddenly.
+In April 2023, the location in Mt.
+Juliet, Tennessee closed suddenly.
 In June 2023, seven locations (East Cobb, GA; Lexington, KY; Dothan, AL; Mobile, AL; Evansville, IN; Collierville, TN; Chattanooga, TN) had abrupt closings, with a notice appearing on the door or by email the day of the closing.
 August 2023 saw the closing of eighteen more locations (including Richmond, KY; Greenwood, SC; Dayton, OH; Miami Township, OH; Pearl, MS; Kingsport, TN; Gastonia, NC; St. Peters, MO), totaling 17% of all stores, close without prior notice.
 The Prattville, Alabama location closed in September 2023.
 The last Louisiana location in Lake Charles closed in October 2023, as well as a Salisbury, North Carolina location.
 In November 2023, ten more locations (Harrisonburg, VA; Lynchburg, VA; Hendersonville, NC; Rock Hill, SC; Foley, AL; Daphne, AL; Fultondale, AL, Griffin, GA; Cumming, GA; Georgetown, KY) closed their doors.

+On September 8, 2026, reports from various media outlets were published stating that O'Charley's would close their remaining corporate-owned locations the following day.
+As of September 10, 2026, only one location remains open, in Niles, Ohio.
+An agreement was reached between franchisee Covelli Enterprises and O'Charley's to keep the restaurant open through the end of September.